 I met Mark at Pyrmont Squats in Sydney somewhere around 1982.
-He jumped through my window because he heard me playing Bob Marley on my record player and wanted to listen as well.
-That was the beginning of a wild adventure for the next 14-15 years.
+He jumped through my window because he had heard Bob Marley’s “Satisfy My Soul” blasting out from my record player.
+That was the beginning of a wild adventure for the next 15 years.

 Mark was a wordsmith rather than a great musician (in my opinion)…he was a good guitarist though and loved to entertain people with his music.
 I was drawn to his enthusiasm to life and I liked what he was doing musically because he was different.
 Different to musicians I had met before him because he wasn’t trying to be Bob Dylan or Neil Young , but was very experimental…(eg; making a beat with a typewriter’s clicking keys) which is something I discovered about most of the Kiwis I met in Oz, they all seemed to believe in themselves in that their creativity was as relevant as, if not more relevant than anything that was in the mainstream.
 I was from Papua New Guinea and the music there was very mainstream or traditional PNG, so this was very refreshing to me.